 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-As of February 28, 2021, we had outstanding 23,417,006 shares of common stock, 3,332,669 of which shares were issued at the closing of the Merger.
-As of February 28, 2021, we also had outstanding 86,077 shares of our Series X Preferred Stock issued at the closing of the Merger and in the February 2021 Financing, which are convertible into 86,077,000 shares of our common stock.
-The holders of shares of common stock issued at the closing of the Merger and the holders of shares of Series X Preferred Stock are entitled to rights with respect to the registration of their shares under the Securities Act of 1933, as amended, or the Securities Act.
-Registration of these shares under the Securities Act will result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
+As of February 28, 2023, we had outstanding 27,970,516 shares of common stock and 31,107 shares of Series X Preferred Stock, which are convertible into 5,184,591 shares of common stock.
+Pursuant to our obligations under a registration rights agreement entered into in connection with the acquisition of Quellis and the February 2021 Financing, we have registered under the Securities Act of 1933, as amended, or the Securities Act, 15,399,967 shares of our common stock issued to the former Quellis stockholders or issued or issuable upon conversion of the Series X Preferred Stock.
+As a result, such shares are freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any significant sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.

-As of February 28, 2021, we also had outstanding warrants to purchase 4,200,000 shares of common stock at an exercise price of \$12.00 per share, and 1,991,300 shares of common stock at an exercise price of \$6.25 per share.
-These warrants are fully exercisable and remain exercisable for five years from their respective dates of issuance, and we have registered the issuance of shares upon exercise of these warrants under registration statements.
+As of February 28, 2023, we also had outstanding warrants to purchase 1,031,820 shares of common stock at a weighted average exercise price of \$60.90 per share, with expiration dates between June 21, 2023 and December 14, 2030.
+We have registered the issuance of shares upon exercise of these warrants under registration statements.
 As a result, the shares issuable upon exercise of these warrants can be freely sold in the public marked upon issuance, subject to volume limitations applicable to affiliates.
 Sales of these shares could cause the market price of our common stock to decline significantly.
 Furthermore, if our stock price rises, the holders of these warrants may be more likely to exercise their warrants and sell a large number of shares, which could negatively impact the market price of our common stock and reduce or eliminate any appreciation in our stock price that might otherwise occur.

-Additionally, we have an ongoing sales agreement with Cowen and Company LLC, pursuant to which we could issue and sell shares of common stock under at-the-market offering programs.
+Additionally, we have an ongoing sales agreement with Jefferies LLC, pursuant to which we could issue and sell shares of common stock under an at-the-market offering program.